SeldonIO/seldon-core/docs-gb/concepts/README.md

+---
+description: Learn how Seldon Core is different from a centralized orchestrator to a data flow architecture, enabling more efficient ML model deployment through stream processing and improved data handling.
+---

 In the context of machine learning and Seldon Core 2, concepts provide a framework for understanding key functionalities, architectures, and workflows within the system.
 Some of the key concepts in Seldon Core 2 are: